openshift-labs/lab-postgres-operator/README.md

 ./.workshop/scripts/deploy-spawner.sh
 ```

-The name of the deployment will be ``postgres-lab``.
+The name of the deployment will be ``lab-postgres-operator``.

 You can determine the hostname for the URL to access the workshop by running:

 ```
-oc get route postgres-lab
+oc get route lab-postgres-operator
 ```

 Editing the Workshop